x-saim/x-saim/README.md

 I'm on a journey to expand my skills and knowledge in software development.
 Some of my current learning goals include:

 - Exploring advanced JavaScript concepts and modern ES6+ features.
-- Building full-stack web applications with Ruby on Rails and React.
+- Building full-stack web applications with JavaScript and React.
 - Gaining proficiency in data structures and algorithms.
 - Contributing to meaningful open-source projects.